Strategy

 Feed element Why it matters

-Product titles Help Google, Meta and other systems understand product type, material, gender, brand and key attribute
+Product titles Help platforms understand the product type, brand and attributes without keyword stuffing

 Size and color Essential for apparel matching, filters, shopping surfaces and user expectation